BrentSeidel/Ada-Lisp/README.md

 order shown and other items may be added before some of these.
 1. Peek and Poke functions for accessing memory.
 This is mainly for use on embedded systems.
-2. Hexidecimal literals.
-3. Logical and bitwise logical operations AND, OR, NOT.
+2. Logical and bitwise logical operations AND, OR, NOT.
-4. Parsing string to number.
+3. Parsing string to number.
-5. Character data type and conversions.
+4. Character data type and conversions.
-6. Some basic string operations.
+5. Some basic string operations.
-7. Improved error handling and general code cleanup.
+6. Improved error handling and general code cleanup.
-8. Make functions first class objects.
+7. Make functions first class objects.

 ## Internals